-On August 25th, The National Park Service will turn 100 years old!
-In honor of this grand milestone, we’ve compiled a list of the best hostels located in or near National Parks.
+In honor of National Park Week, held from April 15 to 23, 2017, we’ve compiled a list of the best hostels located in and near National Parks.
 This list also includes a wide range of activities that would make any nature-lover never want to leave.
 Sure, we may be a little biased, but hey, HI USA hostels are the best!

 Since you’re visiting the “City by the Bay,” why not stay right on the waterfront?
 Located in historic Fort Mason, HI San Francisco Fisherman’s Wharf hostel is surrounded by National Park land on one side, and by the San Francisco Bay on the other.
 Just outside the hostel, take in breathtaking views of Alcatraz and the Golden Gate Bridge, then take an easy stroll to nearby Fisherman’s Wharf, Pier 39, or the posh Marina district.

 Living glaciers, rushing streams, breathtaking 10,000-foot mountains, tumbling waterfalls and abundant wildlife makes a stay at this Glacier National Park hostel a unique wilderness and natural history experience.
 A wide variety of hiking trails, naturalist-guided hikes, boat tours, and horseback trips are all available right out the front door.

 HI Yosemite Bug Rustic Mountain Resort, is just 20 miles from spectacular Yosemite National Park on 50 forested acres.
 The area has great opportunities for mountain biking, swimming, skiing, rafting, horseback riding, ice skating and hiking.
 Plus, the hostel is just three miles from the Merced River Scenic Area and hiking trails access.